Harvey Bradbury: Oxford United

 He returned to the National League South on loan at Hungerford Town in July 2018 and scored on his debut in a 3–2 defeat at former club St Albans City on 4 August.
-Three days later he signed for Oxford United under-23's on a free transfer, and continued his loan at Hungerford Town.
+Three days later he signed for Oxford United under-23s on a free transfer, and continued his loan at Hungerford Town.
 He scored a total of two goals in eight games for the "Crusaders".
 He then moved on loan to Woking, also of the National League South, in September 2018.
 He scored on his debut for the "Cardinals" in a 2–1 defeat to Dulwich Hamlet at Kingfield Stadium on 15 September.
 The following week he scored a hat-trick in a 4–0 victory over Tooting & Mitcham United in the FA Cup Second Qualifying Round.
 He returned to Oxford and manager Karl Robinson gave him his senior debut on 6 November 2018, in a 3–0 victory at Wycombe Wanderers in the EFL Trophy.
 He made his Football League debut 11 days later, coming on as a 56th-minute substitute for Sam Smith in a 1–0 win over Gillingham at the Kassam Stadium.
 After those two first-team appearances for Oxford, he returned on loan to Woking for the rest of the 2018–19 season on 4 January.
 He scored six goals in 21 games for Woking in the 2018–19 season, including a late appearance as a substitute for Jake Hyde in the play-off final victory over Welling United that secured promotion into the National League.
 He was released by Oxford at the end of the 2018–19 season.